Kane & Lynch: Dead Men: Fragile Alliance

 Fragile Alliance is the game's online multiplayer mode, which consists of four maps: Hot Coffee, Late Night Opening, Withdrawal and A Walk In The Park.
 A free-to-download map pack released on PlayStation Network and Xbox Live provides four additional maps.
 The goal is to finish a several round match with the most money.
 Each round begins with all of the players as armed, balaclava-clad robbers.
 Money can be used to buy better firearms and armor.
 Resistance is met in the form of armed AI controlled security guards and/or police officers.
 A player's money acts as a shield, but will quickly be dropped on the ground as the player is injured.
 To escape the level, a player must survive to meet a getaway vehicle.
 All players who survive without turning on their allies will split stolen money evenly.

-On the Xbox 360 and PC versions, a player's appearance in the game is influenced by their TrueSkill rank.
+On the Xbox 360 and PC versions, a player's appearance in the game is influenced by their TrueSkill rank while playing ranked matches.
 Players who have reached TrueSkill rank #1 and #2 will play as Kane and Lynch, respectively.
 Unlike Kane and Lynch's campaign mode, players cannot sprint.
 If a player feels they have taken enough money to become a target for potential traitors, they can drop some of their money, becoming less of a scoring threat.